-The Gynecologic Oncology department at the Cancer Center at Northeast Georgia Medical Center offers the latest, state-of-the-art treatment for the following:
+The Cancer Center at Northeast Georgia Medical Center offers the latest, state-of-the-art treatment in gynecologic oncology, including:

 - Pre-cancerous conditions of the cervix, vulva and vagina

 - Carcinoma of the uterus, ovaries, cervix, vagina, vulva

 Dr. Andrew Green, gynecologic oncologist with Northeast Georgia Physicians Group Gynecologic Oncology is board certified in obstetrics and gynecology and has additional training in oncology, chemotherapy and pelvic surgery.